 Finally, if you look up in the Options Bar (when the Content-Aware Scale command is active), you'll find an Amount slider which, by default, is set to 100%.
 We can use this slider to actually switch the behavior between Content-Aware Scale and the standard Free Transform command.
 With Amount set to 100%, we get the full power of Content-Aware Scale, but if we lower the Amount value down to 0%, the command behaves like Free Transform.
 By setting the Amount value to something between 0 and 100%, we get a blend of the two commands.
 That may sound a bit confusing, but if you find that certain areas of your image are starting to look jagged or broken, try lowering the Amount value which will reduce the strength of the Content-Aware Scale features and may help fix those problem areas:

 And there we have it!
-That’s how to reshape and transform images using the Content-Aware Scale command in Photoshop!
+That's how to reshape and transform images using the Content-Aware Scale command in Photoshop!
 Check out our Photo Retouching section for more Photoshop image editing tutorials!